husuuux/AIGC_text_detector/README.md

 Suxin Hu, Guoliang Wang, and Jinghong Li

-The official codes of our paper "Logistic Regression and Feature Extraction-based Model for Detection of AI-Generated Texts", prepared for Mathematics Modeling Competition of SWU 2024.
+The codes of our paper "Logistic Regression and Feature Extraction-based Model for Detection of AI-Generated Texts", prepared for Mathematics Modeling Competition of SWU 2024.

 ## Detector Models